 Successful networkers strategically find ways to leverage their networks to solve problems, identify opportunities, and implement new ideas.
 They do this by:

-- Create emergent innovation through open interactions in the network.
+- Creating emergent innovation through open interactions in the network.
 Effective networkers don’t get affixed to an idea or solution prematurely.
 Instead, they are open to new ideas and resources.

 2. Execute work efficiently